Zhaoyilunnn/pyquafu/quafu/qec/README.md

 A noise model is important when testing quantum error correction codes.
 The `qec` module will have a `noise_model.py` file.
 This file will let users add noise to their tests.
 The design of this noise model is based on the circuit-level noise model from [Stim](https://github.com/quantumlib/Stim/blob/main/doc/getting_started.ipynb).
 In this model, noise is added to all data qubits at certain points in the circuit.
 For example, a depolarizing channel can be added to all data qubits before each round of syndrome measurements, e.g., `before_round_data_depolarization`.

-The noise channels use classes from `quafu.elements.noise`.
+The noise model can be built using [`quafu.elements.noise`](https://github.com/ScQ-Cloud/pyquafu/blob/71bfd313a02279e1cccd2f9c9d76f120188852be/quafu/elements/noise.py#L26).
 Some of these classes are `Depolarizing`, `BitFlip`, and `Dephasing`.
-These classes help users add different types of noise to their tests.

 ## Open Questions and Future Work

 Some problems still need to be solved.

-1. How to map qLDPC codes to physical layouts.
+1. ~~How to map qLDPC codes to physical layouts.
 The [`qLDPC`](https://github.com/oscarhiggott/PyMatching) library can help build qLDPC codes.
 But it is not clear how to map the check matrices ($C_X$ and $C_Z$) to real qubit positions on a 2D grid.
-This mapping is important for surface codes.
+This mapping is important for surface codes.~~

 2. How to make matching graphs for decoders.
 Decoders like [`PyMatching`](https://github.com/oscarhiggott/PyMatching) need a matching graph with edge weights.
 These weights should show how likely different errors are.
 It is not clear how to make this graph from a given circuit and the noise model.
 This is something that needs more work.